lineality/Online_Voting_Using_One_Time_Pads/README.md

 - ways of asking question to test which are obscure of misunderstood
 - the classic 'identification' step, where if what the question is asking can not be identified with a high percentage of the time, then the phrasing of the question is liability, effectively asking the wrong question, communicating the wrong thing, and causing confusion and miscommunication

+## John Adams, Democracy and Checks & Balances
+- the epidemiology of bad idea
+- the madness of crowds
+- STEM vs. 'votes'
+- debate vs. 'votes'
+- mediation vs. 'judgements'

 ## speed of voting, protest votes, and reactions to violent takeovers